tsakonase/FundingURLTracker/README.md

 Providing a URL extract snippets pertaining to specific keywords related to Terms of Use.
-In this rudimentary version of the service, the snippets are extracted through NLTK sentence tokenizer and basic regex keyword matchiing.
+In this rudimentary version of the service, the snippets are extracted through NLTK sentence tokenizer and basic regex keyword matching.

 ### How to run the code:
 - Git clone the repository and  install dependencies via ```pip3 install requirements.txt```